sodadata/docs/soda/route-failed-rows.md

 import json
 import os

-# If you create your Soda Cloud account in the US Region, use "cloud.us.soda.io".
+# For the US Region, use "cloud.us.soda.io".
 # For the EU region, use "cloud.soda.io".
 soda_cloud_host = "cloud.soda.io"

 # Input the API keys you generated in step 2.
 cloud_apikeyID = "XXX"
 cloud_apikeySecret = "XXX"

 # Set to "true" to view failed row samples in Soda Cloud.
 # Set to "false" to view samples in the CLI/separate DataFrame.
 failed_rows_cloud = "false"

 # ----------------------------------------------------------------------------------------